Phactum/variable-less-blueprint/README.md

 ## Improvements

-Using aspect oriented programming (AOP) design of the SPI...
+Using an aspect oriented programming (AOP) design of the SPI...

 1. ...prevents domination of business code by the SPI.
-1. ...hides the BPMS (e.g. for easy upgrades from Camunda 7 to Camunda 8).
+1. ...hides the BPMS (e.g. for easy upgrades from [Camunda 7](https://docs.camunda.org) to [Camunda 8](https://docs.camunda.io)).
 1. ...keeps the business-code readable and maintainable.
-1. ...correct BPMN wiring can be validated at startup of the application.
+1. ...enables validation of correct BPMN wiring at startup of the application.

-## TaxiRide example
+## TaxiRide sample

-To see all this stuff in action have a look into the taxi ride integration test:
+The components of the sample:

 * BPMN:
   [src/main/resources/processes/TaxiRide.bpmn](./src/main/resources/processes/TaxiRide.bpmn)